-The U7 Game Play Model is a 4-on-4 model (plus goaltenders) on cross-ice.
+The U9 Game Play Model is a 4-on-4 model (plus goaltenders) on half-ice.
 Learning offside and icing will come in time, but the primary focus on age-appropriate training and programming needs to be on skill development in the areas of skating, puck control, passing, receiving and shooting.
 Concepts like offside, icing, positional play and face-offs can be introduced at a later age when players move to the full-ice game-play model in the transition to Atom hockey.

-3. Are U7 teams permitted to identify a full-time goaltender?
+3. Are U9 teams permitted to identify a full-time goaltender?

-The U7 Program has no full-time goaltenders.
-In the U7 Game Play Model, all players have an opportunity to play goal without the requirement of goalie equipment.
+The recommendation in the U9 Game Play Model is that all players have an opportunity to play goal.
 All players should rotate through the goaltender position throughout the season.
 The Hockey Canada Long-Term Player Development Model encourages a wide range of skill development at a young age, and focusing on a single position may limit the opportunity to practice skills in all areas.

-4. Are U7 cross-ice games required to be two 25-minute halves?
+4. Are U9 half-ice games required to be two 25-minute halves?

 This is only a recommended timeframe for the game.
-The game time established for the U7 Game Play Model is based on a 60-minute ice session.
+The game time established for the U9 Game Play Model is based on a 60-minute ice session.
 Ice sessions can be shorter or longer.
-If this is the case, adjust the ice session accordingly ensuring there is time for a short warm-up, two halves of play and a short break between the two halves to make any adjustments that need to take place with the game not exceeding 60 minutes.
+If this is the case, adjust accordingly ensuring there is time for a short warm-up, two halves of play, and a short break between the two halves to make any adjustments that need to take place.

-5. Is the length of a shift in the U7 Game Play Model limited to 60 seconds?
+5. Is the length of a shift in the U9 Half-Ice Game Play Model limited to 60 seconds?

-The shift length of 60 seconds is a recommendation.
-Shifts may be up to a maximum of two minutes in length.
+The shift length is only a recommendation.
+Shifts may be up to 90 seconds or two minutes in length.
 This is at the discretion of the Member.
 However, it is important to reference the core requirements of the game to ensure the spirit of the game is maintained.

-6. Are U7 teams permitted to play full-ice games?
+6. Are U9 teams permitted to play full-ice games?